Money Isn’t Just About Money

 - Fosters contentment, reducing the urge for unnecessary spending

-- Helps you appreciate what you have, leading to more intentional purchases
+- Helps clients appreciate what they have, leading to more intentional purchases

-- Can improve your relationship with money by focusing on abundance rather than scarcity
+- Can improve clients’ relationship with money by focusing on abundance rather than scarcity

 - Encourages generosity, which can lead to stronger financial community ties

-By incorporating these practices into your financial life, you can:
+By incorporating these practices into your clients’ financial life, you can help them:

 - Make more conscious and values-aligned financial decisions